A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 45. Griddle

-Okay, maybe this shouldn’t have made the list.
-But if breakfast is the most important meal of the day, then wouldn’t this Tabletop Griddle be the most important tool on the list?
+Okay, this should not have made the list.
+But if breakfast is the most important meal of the day, wouldn’t this Tabletop Griddle be the most critical tool on the list?